MySQL for Executives Part 5: The Hidden Dangers of Neglect

 - Customer dissatisfaction and churn

-- Increased infrastructure costs (throwing hardware at software problems)
+- Increased infrastructure costs (often described as "throwing hardware at software problems")

 - Developer productivity drops as they wait for queries